Brads-Bits-and-Bytes/bbab-service-center/next-session-prompt.md

 ## Starting Prompt for New Session

 "I'm continuing development of the bbab-core plugin (Brad's Workbench).
 Please read the `next-session-prompt.md` file in the plugin root - it contains the full handoff from the previous session including bugs to fix and new features to build.
-Start by fixing the sortable columns bug, then the Add Time Entry pre-population issue, then proceed to building the new Client Tasks and Roadmap Items dashboard boxes and sub-pages."
+Start by fixing the sortable columns bug, then the Add Time Entry pre-population issue, then proceed to building the new Client Tasks and Roadmap Items dashboard boxes and sub-pages.
+Ask me any questions you might have as you go."